Drive-thru coronavirus testing site opens in York County

 WellSpan York Hospital begins COVID-19 coronavirus outdoor screening, Thursday, March 12, 2020.
 York Dispatch

-Two open-air testing sites for coronavirus are now open in York County.
+Two open-air testing sites for the coronavirus are now open in York County.

 A walk-up tent location opened last week near the emergency entrance to WellSpan York Hospital, 1001 S. George St. in York City.